TanvirArjel/CleanArchitecture/README.md

 -->

 # ❤️ Become a Patron
-**If you want to encourage me to contribute to this repository more frequently.
-Then please become a patron on here: https://www.patreon.com/user?u=80125977**
+**If you want to encourage me to contribute to this repository more frequently, then please become a patron on here: https://www.patreon.com/TanvirArjel**

 Thanks in advance.